iaamahuman/NOTES/replit.md

 - **Schema Management**: Shared schema definitions between client and server
 - **Current Implementation**: Memory-based storage for development with database migration path ready

+## Recent Changes: Latest modifications with dates

+### September 5, 2025 - Initial Replit Setup
+- Configured the application to work in Replit environment
+- Modified session store from PostgreSQL to memory-based using memorystore for development
+- Set up proper workflow configuration for frontend on port 5000 with webview output
+- Configured deployment settings for autoscale deployment target
+- Verified that both frontend (React/Vite) and backend (Express) are working properly
+- Application successfully running with in-memory storage for all data operations

 ## Authentication and Authorization
 - **Session Management**: PostgreSQL session store (connect-pg-simple) configured but not yet implemented
 - **Current State**: Basic user structure defined in schema without active authentication